-D. General Discussion of Section 4
+General Discussion of Section 4

 The Wards Cove decision made it significantly more difficult than before for plaintiffs to prevail in disparate impact cases.
-As a result, the likelihood that victims of discrimination would receive redress under Title VII was reduced and employers' incentives to seek out non-discriminatory employment practices were lessened by the Wards Cove decision.
-The provisions in Section 4, taken as a group, will make it easier, once again, for plaintiffs to prevail in disparate impact cases and will thus further the goal of eliminating discrimination.
+As a result, the likelihood that persons who have been harmed by discrimination would receive redress under Title VII was reduced and employers' incentives to seek out nondiscriminatory employment practices were lessened by the Wards Cove decision.
+The provisions in section 4, taken as a group, will make it easier, once again, for plaintiffs to prevail in disparate impact cases and will thus further the goal of eliminating discrimination.